ahwhfei/angular2-webpack-seed/README.md

 # Angular2 seed project using webpack

-## Movation
+## Motivation
-The goal of this repo is introduce how to setup an empty, prue clean angular 2 project using webpack 2
+The goal of this repo is introduce how to setup an empty, prue clean angular 2 project using webpack 2.
+The reason why we need an empty angular2+webpack project.
+Because the offical seed project is build up by angularcli, its disadvanage is lower configurable than webpack.
+The other hand, setup a seed project is a good practise to understand modules dependency of angular2, and good understand to webpack configuration
 ## Let's start
 * Create an empty npm package
 ```bash